-The School of Education has received state approval status from the Hawai'i Teacher Standards Board (HTSB) and the Council for the Accreditation of Educator Preparation (CAEP).
+The School of Education has received state approval from the Hawai'i Teacher Standards Board (HTSB) and is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The Master of Arts in Clinical Mental Health Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).